 The Brasov display is, in fact, the best of many collections of oriental textiles in Romania, and reflects the fact that this region was one of the major conduits of oriental riches to the markets of Northern Europe; carpets depicted in the paintings of artists like Jan Van Eyck and Hans Holbein reflect this extensive trade.
 The Black Church collection, which hangs from its galleries, within its choir stalls and along its walls, is said to equal those of the Victoria and Albert Museum and the Topkapi Palace in Istanbul.
 (Overnight Brasov) BLD

 Day 13: Monday 27 May, Brasov – Bucharest

 - Village Museum

-- Zambaccian House Museum
+- Art Collections Museum

 - Farewell Dinner

 We drive this morning to Bucharest.
 When Romania attained nationhood its frenetic urban life contrasted markedly with the culture of the vast majority of its people, who lived in villages, husbanding their flocks and tilling the land.
-This enduring peasant culture, unchanged for centuries, kept alive local traditions that had disappeared or were fast disappearing in more industrialised countries.
+This enduring peasant culture, unchanged for centuries, kept alive local traditions that had disappeared or were fast disappearing from more industrialised countries.
 This meant that 19th and 20th-century Romanian folklorists, writers, composers and artists were able to document traditional life with a richness and profundity that is unequalled elsewhere.

 It is partly for this reason that Bucharest’s Village Museum, with an extraordinary heritage of traditional village buildings, is believed by many to be the best of its kind in the world.
 We shall visit this outdoor museum.
 Most foreigners have no idea of the extent, quality and variety of Romania’s art collections.